Unit 5: Telemedicine Services

 Guidelines for Providing Services

-Virtual visits are not intended to replace in-person visits and support; it is another care delivery option that can be used by primary care providers if they choose.
-The primary care provider can make the determination whether Virtual PCP Visits and Virtual Retail Clinic Visits are the right course of treatment for their patients.
-If you offer Virtual PCP Visits or Virtual Retail Clinic Visits but feel that it will not be the most effective approach for a patient, then you may refuse to see the patient virtually.
+Virtual Visits are not intended to replace in-person visits and support; it is another care delivery option that can be used by primary care providers if they choose.
+The provider can make the determination whether Virtual Visits are the right course of treatment for their patients.
+If you offer Virtual Visits but feel that it will not be the most effective approach for a patient, then you may refuse to see the patient virtually.

-Virtual PCP Visits and Virtual Retail Clinic Visits can be conducted for initial, follow-up, or maintenance care; however, providers should give careful consideration in determining whether an in-person office visit for the initial visit would be beneficial in establishing a doctor-patient relationship.
+Virtual Visits can be conducted for initial, follow-up, or maintenance care; however, providers should give careful consideration in determining whether an in-person office visit for the initial visit would be beneficial in establishing a doctor-patient relationship.

-The following guidelines must be followed when conducting Virtual PCP Visits and Virtual Retail Clinic Visits:
+The following guidelines must be followed when conducting Virtual Visits:

-• Delaware and West Virginia: telemedicine can be delivered via a real time 2-way audio-only conversation in West Virginia (WV) and Delaware (DE) but in DE, the patient must be unable to access the appropriate broadband service or other technology necessary to establish an audio and visual connection.
+• Telemedicine can be delivered via a real-time 2-way audio-only conversation in Delaware (DE), New York (NY), Pennsylvania (PA), and West Virginia (WV) – but in DE and NY, the patient must be unable to access the appropriate broadband service or other technology necessary to establish an audio and visual connection.

 • All services provided must be medically necessary.